 - When you submit your e-mail address to our web site mailing list.

-- We may use personal information held about an individual for the primary purpose for which it is collected (eg. provision of our services, including administration of our services, notification to you about changes to our services, record-keeping following termination of our services to you and technical maintenance).
-As a Registrar, Instra Corporation Pty Ltd is required to pass on your full name, mailing address, telephone and fax numbers, and email address to the relevant registry when you apply to register, renew, or transfer a domain name to us.
+- We may use personal information held about an individual for the primary purpose for which it is collected (eg. provision of our services, including administration of our services, notification to you about changes to our services or to verify that your contact details are up to date, record-keeping following termination of our services to you and technical maintenance).
+As a Registrar, we are required to pass on your full name, mailing address, telephone and fax numbers, and email address to the relevant registry when you apply to register, renew, or transfer a domain name.
 This function is required to facilitate registration and to ensure registry records are correct and current.
 We may also use such information for a purpose related to the primary purpose of collection and where you would reasonably expect that we would use the information in such a way.
 This information is only disclosed to persons outside our business in the circumstances set out in this policy or as otherwise notified to you at the time of collection of the information.

-- In addition we are permitted to use or disclose personal information held about you:
+- In addition we may use or disclose personal information held about you:

 - Where you have consented to the use or disclosure;